Iampraiseottia/CONNECTAID/README.md

 2. List: A list containing a current and on-going donation campaigns.

-3. Request Submission: Submission of new donation campaigns.

-4. Search and Filtering: Advance search and filter mechanism based on various categories and keywords.
+3. Search and Filtering: Advance search and filter mechanism based on various categories and keywords.

-5. Enhanced Security: Email and Phone verification, upload of national document alongside your photo, 2FA, request limiting, transaction verification and secure data handling.
+4. Enhanced Security: Email and Phone verification, upload of national document alongside your photo, 2FA, request limiting, transaction verification and secure data handling.

-6. Impact Tracking: Donors can track the impact of their donations and receive feedbacks.
+5. Impact Tracking: Donors can track the impact of their donations and receive feedbacks.